Qinngua Valley

-Qinngua Valley, also called Qinnquadalen, Kanginsap Qinngua and Paradisdalen, is a valley in Greenland, about 15 km from the nearest settlement of Tasiusaq, Kujalleq.
-The valley has the only natural forest in Greenland and is about 15 km long, running roughly north to south and terminating at Tasersuag Lake.
+Qinngua Valley, also called Qinnguadalen, Kanginsap Qinngua and Paradisdalen, is a valley in southern Greenland, about 15 km from the nearest settlement of Tasiusaq, Kujalleq.
+The valley has the only natural forest in Greenland and is about 15 km long, running roughly north to south and terminating at Tasersuaq Lake.
 The lake drains into Tasermiut Fjord.
 Mountains rise as much as 1500 m on either side of the narrow valley.

 The valley is situated about 50 km from the sea and protected from the cold winds coming off the interior glaciers of Greenland.
 In total, over 300 species of plants grow in the valley.
 The forest in Qinngua Valley is a thicket consisting mainly of downy birch (Betula pubescens) and gray-leaf willow (Salix glauca), growing up to 7–8 m tall.
-Growing sometimes to tree height is the Greenland mountain ash (Sorbus groenlandica), which is usually a shrub.
-Green alder (Alnus crispa) is also found in the valley.
+Growing sometimes to tree height is the Greenland mountain ash (Sorbus decora), which is usually a shrub.
+Green alder (Alnus alnobetula) is also found in the valley.

 It is possible that other forests of this type once existed in Greenland but were cleared by early settlers for firewood or building material.
-The valley was declared a protected natural area in 1930.
+The valley may have been protected natural area since 1930, but the statute of protection is from 2005.

-Although nearly all of ice-free Greenland has an Arctic tundra climate (ET in the Köppen climate classification), Qinngua Valley may have a sub-arctic Dfc climate.
+Although nearly all of ice-free Greenland has an Arctic tundra climate (ET in the Köppen climate classification), Qinngua Valley may have a sub-arctic (Dfc) climate.